claudioametrano/UnFATE/README.md

 3. Set up the folder structure: sequencing data from target enrichment must be placed in a folder called "target_enrichment", the assemblies must be placed in a folder called "assemblies", in order to be used by the script.

 4. Run UnFATE using the comman line.
 For example:
 $ python3 main_wrap.py -b ~/path/to/protein/fasta/protein_markers_aa.fas -t ~/path/to/target_enrichment/ -a ~/path/to/assemblies/ --gblocks --cpu 8 -n Tuber Morchella --first_use

   * Remember to use absolute paths for your data folders and the reference protein fasta (e.g. ~/this/is/an/absolute/path/to/the/folder/path/)
   * Consider to run the script from a "tmux" detachable session, as the run can be very long, according to how many samples you have (this tools is usually preinstalled in Linux)
   * Analyses with hundreds of sample should definitely run on a server-grade hardware!

-5. Cross your fingers and wait, good luck!
+5. Cross your fingers and wait, good luck!  ...Take into account that the script parallelizes using the --cpu n you specify as an argument, HybPiper and Exonerate will process n sample at a time.
+The same number of cpu is then used to parallelize RAxML runs and for concatenated supermatices.

 ## Output description
 The UnFATE output will be placed in many folders in the same location of your "target_enrichment" folder, will be created several ouput folders corresponding to the pipeline steps: